ohlulu/OhSwifter/README.md

 ```

 * First, less to define property type.
 Ex: `label: UILabel`.
-* Second, use `o` wrapper for namespacing, can distinguish origin function or property, and less smart reminder type.
+* Second, use `oh` wrapper for namespacing, can distinguish origin function or property, and less smart reminder type.

 > Note: `.dnoe()` is must.
 Although I think this is a bit redundant, But there is no better idea at the moment.